berlinbruno/Podcast/README.md

-# Podcast Platform with User Management
+# Podcast Platform with User Management - IndiaPodcast

 This project is a podcast platform developed using Java, Spring Boot, MongoDB, Google Cloud Storage (GCS), and Next.js.
 It offers a comprehensive solution for managing user accounts, uploading episodes, and providing a seamless listening experience.
 Robust account security is ensured through JWT authentication.